 Measure Performance of Sales and Marketing

 Virtual numbers provide detailed, interactive 24/7 performance monitoring and reporting.

 You’ll be able to designate and keep track of essential KPIs, identify workflow bottlenecks, gain a greater insight into your customers, and more accurately evaluate support quality.It’s also possible to link specific phone numbers with certain marketing campaigns, instead of using your main phone number.
 This helps you to more effectively measure the performance and conversion rates of those campaigns.

 You can even automate and export reports from pre-made and customizable templates, as well as set real-time alerts for when performance metrics are close to dipping below minimum standards.

 A birds-eye-view of all your voice calling activity is always available at your fingertips.

 How to Get a Virtual Phone Number

-To get a virtual phone number, all you need to do is sign up with a VoIP phone service provider, check to see if your desired number is available, choose a number type, and select from a list of available virtual numbers.
+To get a virtual phone number, all you need to do is sign up with a VoIP provider, check to see if your desired virtual number is available, choose a number type, and select from a list of available numbers.

 Then, enter your payment method, create your account, and begin calling–the whole process only takes a few minutes

-Note that, while there are free virtual phone number providers (like Google Voice) many don’t offer the options of unlimited calling or the ability to connect to multiple users.
+Note that, while there are free virtual phone number providers, many don’t offer the options of unlimited calling or the ability to connect to multiple users.
 When you want customer calls routed to the right place without restrictions, a subscription service is the way to go.